cthoyt/autoreviewer/src/autoreviewer/templates/review.md

 ### 1. Does the repository contain a LICENSE file in its root?

-{% if has_license %}
+{% if license_name is none %}

-Yes.

-{% else %}

-No,

-the GitHub license picker can be used to facilitate adding one by following this
+No, the GitHub license picker can be used to facilitate adding one by following this
 link: [{{ repo_url }}/community/license/new?branch={{ branch }}]({{ repo_url }}/community/license/new?branch={{
 branch }}).